 Communication / Technology - The District uses modern technology infrastructure to monitor and control the wastewater conveyance and treatment system.
 This requires continuous monitoring of the system during and after work hours, through normal and extreme weather, on a year-round basis.
-The District's treatment plant and conveyance system achieves its performance and reliability with a trained and certificated staff and the use of current technology and automation.
+The District's treatment plant and conveyance system achieves its performance and reliability with a trained and certificated staff and combined with the use of current technology and automation.
 Timely access to relevant data for operations, scheduling and decision making is critical.
 All essential District systems and equipment are locally or remotely monitored at all times by operations and maintenance staff.
 The use of a supervisory control and data acquisition (SCADA) system allows for the centralized and decentralized monitoring of the treatment plant and conveyance system to include pump station functions.
 Wastewater Flow and chemical dosing are measured and monitored by SCADA.
 This informs Operators ensuring effective decision making and operation of the system.
 The SCADA monitors the use of a chlorine solution for wastewater disinfection treating bacteria and the application of a bisulfite solution to neutralize the chlorine prior to the treated effluent being discharged to the Bay.

-The continuous upgrade and adoptions of new technology including a control system with up-to-date servers and capacity; high speed internet connections and reliable Wi-Fi coverage throughout the Plant, upgraded Ethernet capable radio communications, cloudbased computing and storage; smart phone and tablet technology for remote monitoring;

-and state of the art sensors/controllers ensure the system is operated effectively and efficiently.
+There has been continuous upgrade and adoptions of new technology including a control system with up-to-date servers and capacity; high speed internet connections and reliable Wi-Fi coverage throughout the Plant, upgraded Ethernet capable radio communications, cloud-based computing and storage; smart phone and tablet technology for remote monitoring; and state of the art sensors/controllers ensure the system is operated effectively and efficiently.
+With most of our infrastructure updated over the past several years, the SCADA System software itself needs to be replaced in the coming year and a third party needs to study and address cyber security threats for all systems.